 Our board of directors has adopted a policy providing that the audit committee will review and approve or ratify material transactions, arrangements, or relationships in which we participate and in which any related person has or will have a direct or indirect material interest.
-A "related person" is a director, director-nominee, executive officer, or beneficial holder of more than 5% of any class of our voting securities or an immediate family member thereof.
+A "related person" is a director, directornominee, executive officer, or beneficial holder of more than 5% of any class of our voting securities or an immediate family member thereof.
 A transaction involving an amount in excess of \$120,000 is presumed to be a material transaction, though transactions involving lower amounts may be material based on the facts and circumstances.
-Direct or indirect material interests may arise by virtue of control or significant influence of the related person to the transaction.
-Under this policy, the audit committee shall review whether the transaction is on terms comparable to those that could be obtained in arm's length dealings with an unrelated third party and the extent of the related person's interest and corporate opportunity provisions of the Code of Ethics and Conduct that we have adopted.
+Direct or indirect material interests may arise by virtue of control or significant influence of the related person to the transaction or by a direct or indirect pecuniary interest of the related person in the transaction.
+Under this policy, the audit committee shall review whether the transaction is on terms comparable to those that could be obtained in arm's length dealings with an unrelated third party and the extent of the related person's interest in the transaction, and shall also take into account the conflicts of interest and corporate opportunity provisions of the Code of Ethics and Conduct that we have adopted.
 All of the transactions described above were entered into prior to the adoption of this policy.